BlueBaseJS/docs/guides/migrating-from-v3.md

 - });

 + const Button = (props) => (
-+     <BlueRainConsumer>
++     <BlueBaseConsumer>
 +     {(BR) => <BR.Components.Button {...props} />}
-+     </BlueRainConsumer>
++     </BlueBaseConsumer>
 + );
 ```

 ## No Singleton Instance

-In V3 we used a single instance of BlueRain.
+In V3 we used a single instance of BlueBase.
 This instance was exported from the library as `default` and `BR`.
 This has been removed in the V4.
 This means:

-* Now there is not default export in BlueRain 4.
+* Now there is not default export in BlueBase 4.
-* Now there is no single BlueRain instance exported.
+* Now there is no single BlueBase instance exported.

-This also allows us to use more than one BlueRain apps in a single project.
+This also allows us to use more than one BlueBase apps in a single project.

 ## Hooks